 Since most of us prefer not to leave nail holes in the wall when it’s unnecessary, and fairy lights are normally quite lightweight, there are several ways to illuminate your home with these glimmering lights without using nails.
 Let’s take a peek at a few:

 - Command strips adjustables: These are ideal for stringing lights indoors.
 Get these for when you may need to readjust them a couple of times.

 - Other damage-free adhesive hooks: You can also use these hooks if you have different types of cords with your lights.

 - Suction cup hooks: These also work for hanging lights on walls without leaving damage.

 - Blue tack: This is like a thick, tacky substance similar to silly putty that holds things in place without causing damage.
 This should work for smaller fairy lights.
 It has numerous other uses and is reusable to boot!

-Now that you’ve got some ideas, you can begin to decide where to hang your lights, what kind you’ll most likely purchase, as well as which types of adhesives you’ll use.
-We’ve seen some great deals going on at Target, Walmart, Amazon, Best Buy, Wayfair, and other places, and the best time to shop for them is, of course, off season if you see them.
-(We found some at Dollar General for a steal of a price and they lasted several holidays, so you may want to check there, too, if you hope to save a buck.)
+Now that you’ve got some ideas, you can decide where to hang your lights, what kind you’ll most likely purchase, as well as which types of adhesives you’ll use.
+We’ve seen some great deals going on at Target, Walmart, Amazon, Best Buy, Wayfair, and other places, and the best time to shop for them is, of course, in the off-season, if you see them.
+We also found some at Dollar General for a steal of a price and they lasted several holidays, so you may want to check there, too, if you hope to save a buck.